 - List with a discount realtor.
 Cuts the commission to 1-3 percent.
 Still requires the same repairs, showings, and 60-90 day timeline.
 Only makes sense if you have time and your house is in good shape.

 - For Sale by Owner (FSBO).
 Cuts the commission entirely.
 But you become your own marketer, your own showing agent, your own negotiator, and you handle all the closing paperwork.
 Realistic timeline: 3 to 9 months.
-Sales price typically 10-15% lower than agent-assisted sales.
+Sales price typically 10-15% lower than agent-assisted sales according to NAR's annual home seller profile.

 - iBuyers like Opendoor and Offerpad.
 Tech-driven instant offers, mostly online.
 Fast quote.
-But they charge service fees of 5-13 percent (which often eats most of the savings vs. a realtor), have narrow buy-boxes (newer suburban homes in specific markets only), and have retreated from many markets in 2023-2024.
+But they charge service fees of 5-13 percent (which often eats most of the savings vs. a realtor), have narrow buy-boxes (newer suburban homes in specific markets only), and have retreated from many markets in 2023-2024 as the model proved harder to scale profitably than the pitch decks suggested.

 - Direct cash buyers / wholesalers.
 Companies that buy your house directly with cash.
 Fastest path, broadest buy-box (they'll buy distressed properties the iBuyers won't), and they don't charge service fees.
 The trade-off is they offer a market discount (typically 60-85% of after-repair value depending on condition) in exchange for speed and certainty.